ibm-cloud-architecture/refarch-jee/static/artifacts/end-to-end-tutorial1/README.md

 4. Run the Migration Toolkit for Application Binaries passing the binaryInputPath to CustomerOrderServicesApp and the `–evaluate` action as shown below:

-`java –jar binaryAppScanner.jar ~/Downloads/CustomerOrderServicesApp-0.1.0-WAS7.ear --evaluate`
+`java -jar binaryAppScanner.jar ~/Downloads/CustomerOrderServicesApp-0.1.0-WAS7.ear --evaluate`

 The Application Evaluation Report will be displayed in the browser.